Ecological DentistryOral Ecology and Biochemistry

 Topics of Research

-- Oral biofilm-induced deterioration of dental biomaterials
+- Oral microbiome-induced deterioration of dental biomaterials

 - Metabolism of host cells, including oral cancer cells